mlogan914/mlogan914.github.io/_pages/services.md

 - Want a clear, unbiased view **before** buying tools or hiring more staff

 This audit is especially valuable for:
-- Teams in complex, highly regulated environments (e.g., healthcare, life sciences, manufacturing)
+- Teams in complex, highly regulated environments (e.g., healthcare, manufacturing, technology)
 - Organizations with cross-team data flows spanning multiple systems, vendors, or locations

 ---

+## Who it’s not for
+- Teams looking solely for a software purchase recommendation
+- Organizations expecting hands-on implementation as part of the initial engagement

+---

 ## Outcomes (examples)
-- Identified **40% duplicate effort** in recurring reporting and removed it
+- Reduced duplicate reporting work by **40%**, saving dozens of staff hours each month
+- Shortened decision-making cycles from weeks to days
+- Identified bottlenecks delaying project milestones by **3+ months**
-- Uncovered hidden dependencies delaying project milestones
+- Uncovered hidden dependencies that risked compliance deadlines

-- Gave leadership a clear focus for **highest-ROI** process improvements
+---

+## Why work with me
+I’ve been on both sides — hands-on in the data trenches and designing the systems to make that work scalable.
+That means you get practical recommendations you can actually implement, not a binder of theory.

 ---